hperrin/tunnelgram/README.md

 The client:

-1. Generates a random, cryptographically secure 32 byte message key and 16 byte initialization vector, and encrypts the message with it using AES-256 in Output Feedback mode.
+1. Generates a random, cryptographically secure 32 byte message key and 16 byte initialization vector, and encrypts the message with it using AES-256 (14 rounds) in Output Feedback mode.
 2. Retrieves the public keys of all of the recipients.
 3. Encrypts the message key and initialization vector with each of the recipients' public keys and the user's public key using RSA.
 4. Sends the encrypted message and all of the encrypted copies of the message key to the server.